Taxation of Foreign Source Income: GILTI HTE Regulations, Subpart F, Sec. 245A DRD, Sale of Interest, Attribution

 The taxation of foreign source income is at the forefront of developing tax planning strategies for U.S. individual and corporate shareholders.
 Subpart F, GILTI, FDII, and the territorial DRD, and these rules' application to transfers of stock in foreign corporations, among other matters, require a careful analysis of the rules affecting the structure of offshore activities and the U.S. reporting of foreign source income.

 Subpart F imposes an immediate tax on certain U.S. shareholders of a controlled foreign corporation (CFC) when and as the CFC realizes certain income.
-GILTI is an expansion of U.S. tax jurisdiction beyond the boundaries of Subpart F. It increases the amount of CFC income currently taxable to the U.S. shareholders in circumstances where deferral was allowed under prior law.
-Also, changes to the attribution rules regarding U.S. ownership to be categorized as CFCs.
+GILTI is an expansion of U.S. taxing jurisdiction beyond the boundaries of Subpart F. It increases the amount of CFC income currently taxable to the U.S. shareholders in circumstances where deferral was possible under prior law.
+Changes to the attribution rules regarding U.S. ownership thresholds for foreign corporations to be categorized as CFCs also affect application of the Subpart F and GILTI regimes.

-Income taxed under local law at a rate higher than 18.9 percent (based on the current U.S. corporate tax rate) can be excluded from GILTI under final regulations when a proper election is made.
-U.S. corporations that are shareholders of CFCs are eligible to claim a deduction that reduces the effective tax on GILTI income by 50 percent to 10.5 percent.
-While individuals cannot claim the deduction, an election under Code Section 962 may reduce the current tax payment on profits retained offshore.
+Income taxed under local law at a rate higher than 18.9 percent (based on 90 percent of the current U.S. corporate tax rate) can be excluded from GILTI under final regulations when a proper election is made (GILTI HTE).
+U.S. corporations that are shareholders of CFCs are eligible to claim a deduction that generally reduces the effective U.S. tax on GILTI income by 50 percent to 10.5 percent.
+While individuals cannot claim the deduction, an election under Code Section 962 may reduce the current U.S. tax liability on profits retained offshore.

-Listen as our panel provides guidance on the tax rules impacting U.S. shareholders of stocks in foreign corporations, the impact of Subpart F, obtaining the DRD, transfers of interests in foreign entities, and reporting compliance.
+Listen as our panel provides guidance on the tax rules impacting U.S. shareholders of stocks in foreign corporations, the application of Subpart F and GILTI, obtaining the territorial DRD, transfers of interests in foreign entities, and reporting compliance.

 READ MORE